Tafara-N/sorting_algorithms/README.md

 Our files print_array.c and print_list.c (containing the print_array and print_list functions) will be compiled with your functions during the correction.

-Please declare the prototype of the functions print_array and print_list in your sort.h header file
+## Please declare the prototype of the functions print_array and print_list in your sort.h header file

-Please use the following data structure for doubly linked list:
+## Please use the following data structure for doubly linked list

 struct listint_s - Doubly linked list node